 We have attempted to survey algorithms for finding frequent items in streams, and give an experimental comparison of their behavior to serve as a baseline for comparison.
 Even so, we had to omit a few less popular algorithms based on random sampling.
-For insert-only streams, the clear conclusion of our experiments is that the SPACESAVING algorithm, a relative newcomer, has surprisingly clear benefits over others.
+For insert-only streams, the clear conclusion of our experiments is that the SPACE-SAVING algorithm, a relative newcomer, has surprisingly clear benefits over others.
 We observed that implementation choices, such as whether to use a heap or lists of items grouped by frequencies, tradeoff speed and space.
 Quantile algorithms, with guarantees which appear similar on paper, are demonstrated to be a poor solution for finding frequent items in comparison to the dedicated solutions.
-They are therefore not recommended for solving this core problem; on the other hand, if a quantile summary is already being kept to summarize a data distribution, it may be used secondarily to extract information about item frequencies.
 For sketches, there is not such a clear answer, with different algorithms excelling at different aspects of the problem.
-Due to the increased costs to obtain comparable results, in many situations it seems that counter-based methods are preferable to sketches, unless either the streams contain a large number of deletions (making counter-based methods unviable) or else if hardware issues (such as parallelization or other techniques) make the sketch methods more powerful.